securityinfive/Squeegee-The-Windows-Cleaner/README.md

 - Current Network Connections
 - Security Event Log Scanning

-Squeege will create a report with all the data collected for easy analysis.
+Squeegee will create a report with all the data collected for easy analysis.

 # Running the script

-If you run Squeege from the Powershell ISE, VSCode or another editor make sure you run the editor as an Administrator.
+If you run Squeegee from the Powershell ISE, VSCode or another editor make sure you run the editor as an Administrator.

-If you run the .ps1 fil directly you can run the batch file or use the command 'powershell -STA -File Squeege.ps1'.
+If you run the .ps1 fil directly you can run the batch file or use the command 'powershell -STA -File Squeegee-v1.ps1'.

+# UPDATES
+4/16/22 - Renamed to the proper spelling of Squeegee.
+        - Added feature the log file will be opened in Notepad upon completion.